Virginia: Agriculture

-Rockingham County in the Shenandoah Valley accounts for twenty percent of Virginia's agricultural sales As of 2017, with the valley as a whole being the state's most productive region.
+Rockingham County in the Shenandoah Valley accounts for 20 percent of Virginia's agricultural sales As of 2017, with the valley as a whole being the state's most productive region.

 As of 2021, agriculture occupies 30% of the land in Virginia with 7.7 million acres (12,031 sq mi; 31,161 km^{2}) of farmland.
 Nearly 54,000 Virginians work on the state's 41,500 farms, which average 186 acre.
 Though agriculture has declined significantly since 1960, when there were twice as many farms, it remains the largest industry in Virginia, providing for over 490,000 jobs.
 Soybeans were the most profitable single crop in Virginia in 2022, although the ongoing trade war with China has led many Virginia farmers to plant cotton instead.
 Other leading agricultural products include corn, cut flowers, and tobacco, where the state ranks third nationally in production.

 Virginia is the country's third-largest producer of seafood As of 2021, with sea scallops, oysters, Chesapeake blue crabs, menhaden, and hardshell clams as the largest seafood harvests by value, and France, Canada, New Zealand, and Hong Kong as the top export destinations.
 Commercial fishing supports 18,220 jobs As of 2020, while recreation fishing supports another 5,893.
 The population of eastern oysters collapsed in the 1980s due to pollution and overharvesting, but has slowly rebounded, and the 2022–2023 season saw the largest harvest in 35 years with around 700,000 USbu.
 A warm winter and a dry summer made the 2023 wine harvest one of the best for vineyards in the Northern Neck and along the Blue Ridge Mountains, which also attract 2.6 million tourists annually.
 Virginia has the seventh-highest number of wineries in the nation, with 388 producing 1.1 million cases a year As of 2024.
-Breweries in Virginia also produced 460,315 barrels (54,017 kl) of craft beer in 2022, the 15th-most nationally.
+Virginia's 344 craft breweries also produced 342,075 barrels (40,141 kl) of craft beer in 2025, the 18th-most nationally.